 Refer to course descriptions in the back of this catalog for course prerequisites.
-(S-L) = Course(s) with field-based service-learning component.

-- 24 hours Required Shared Curriculum - 18 hours M.A. in Christian Ministry Required Curriculum - 18 hours M.A. in Discipleship Required Curriculum - 60 hours TOTAL Dual Degree (excluding prerequisites)
+24 hours Required Shared Curriculum 18 hours M.A. in Christian Ministry Required Curriculum 18 hours M.A. in Discipleship Required Curriculum 60 hours TOTAL Dual Degree (excluding prerequisites)